manish7065/movie_recommender/README.md

-# movie_recommender
+# Movie Recommendation system

-This is a simple movie recommendar which suggest 5 similar genres movies.
+This project is a movie recommendar which suggest 5 similar genres movies as per your selection.

+For this project using the TMDB kaggle [data]

-The model has been trained on the IMDB movie Dataset.
+The model has been trained on the IMDB movie [Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv)

-Posters and images has been fetched through IDMB API
+Posters and images has been fetched through IDMB API.

 I am using stramlit to demonstrate the web app but in end to end project i am using flask for more accessability.